All Episodes

 What's up, Frank?

-They said, We're going to listen to Rush.
+They said, we're going to listen to Rush.

-That's not the that's not Rush.
+That's not Rush.

 That's the pretenders, man.